-- 1. A baccalaureate degree in any field from a regionally accredited institution. - 2.
-An undergraduate cumulative GPA of 2.5. - 3.
-A successful admissions interview with the M.A.L.S. director and the associate dean for Cross-Disciplinary Studies.
+- 1. A baccalaureate degree in any field from a regionally accredited institution.

+- 2. An undergraduate cumulative GPA of 2.5.

+- 3. A successful admissions interview.

 Students must complete 13 credits in a common core and 18-21 credits in related graduate courses.
 The thesis option requires 31 total credits, while the project option requires 34 total credits.
 The M.A.L.S. core consists of the following courses: